Paperback | $16.95 Trade | £11.95 | ISBN: 9780262527569 | 296 pp. | 6 x 9 in | January 2015

 About the Author

-Andrew Hugill is a Professor at De Montfort University, England.
+Andrew Hugill is a Professor at Bath Spa University.
 He is also a Commandeur Requis of the Ordre de la Grande Guidouille in the Collège de ‘Pataphysique.

-“Hugill has written an essential, sharp book on this vital subject.
+"Hugill has written an essential, sharp book on this vital subject.
 He has a brisk style that gives the book pace and punch.
 It is authoritative and full of wonders.
-He gives the geography of the movement and maps out the exhilaration of uselessness.”
+He gives the geography of the movement and maps out the exhilaration of uselessness."—Richard Marshall, 3:AM Magazine

 "From the Theatre of the Absurd through to modern art, literature, music, even postmodern philosophy, pataphysics has been one of the driving forces of the avant-garde for more than a century.
 Hugill’s self-deprecating study provides us with not only an intellectual history of this fascinating but elusive community but also, and no less importantly, proffers valuable clues as to the nature of the creativity of the attitudes and tenets of its members."—Times Higher Education